Woolworths Group

 "I can hear that you have been going through a lot lately."

-Identify what support would help and what you can do
+Identify what would help and what you can do

 What you might say